vsoch/flux-commands/README.md

 - `eventlog` should be `flux info <jobid> --events`
 - pgrep should be a part of flux jobs `--filter`
 - startlog renamed to logs

+## Questions for the Flux Team
+- How can we clearly summarize the differences between running a command at the current hirearchical level vs instead creating a new level (and allocation). `batch`, `submit`, `alloc`, and `run` work but they aren't easily distinguishable by new users.

+- What is a flux resource and how does it differ from an instance/node in flux?